-Our school, Educandário Creche Comunitária Sonho Vovó Clara, or Grandmother Clara´s Educational Community Creche was named in honour of local woman Maria Clara Barbosa.
+We thought we’d start this report by sharing some of the school’s history and the story of how it came to be established in Mata Escura.
+The Educandário Creche Comunitária Sonho da Vovó Clara (ECCSVC) or Grandmother Clara’s Dream Educational Community Creche was named in honour of local woman Maria Clara Barbosa.
 Maria Clara was born on 12th August 1912 to a very poor family.
 She married young, had 6 children and raised a further 5 grandchildren.
 Although she was illiterate, she always instilled in her children the importance of education and despite great financial and social constraints 2 of her children went on to graduate as teachers - an incredible achievement for a family facing such difficulties.

 This achievement brought Maria Clara particular pride as teaching had always been the profession she had most admired and wished she had been able to pursue.
 Since an early age she had harboured a dream to open a creche and community centre to help the needy in her local community.
 As she entered old age she increasingly began to offer shelter and food to abandoned and needy children and vulnerable elderly people in the favela.
 She became well known locally by the nickname ´Vovó Clara´ or ´Granny Clara´ and worked tirelessly to help those in need - opening her humble residence to all those who needed her help and treating them as if they were her own children.